Skip to main content

 This 12-week program requires a time commitment of approximately 10 to 15 hours per week.
 Learners will complete a mix of assigned readings, collaborative group work, and a final assessment for each course.

-Synchronous delivery (September 2025): Courses will be offered in-person on campus with the option for virtual attendance.
+Synchronous delivery: Courses will be offered in-person on campus with the option for virtual attendance.
 Classes are scheduled to run on Tuesdays and Thursdays from 4:30 to 7:30 p.m. (subject to change), beginning on September 15, 2025.
+Learners are required to complete all registered courses by December 8, 2025.

-Asynchronous delivery (anticipated January 2026): Learners complete the courses independently at their own pace, within the 12-week timeframe.
+Learners complete the courses independently and at their own pace, within the 12-week timeframe.
+The Winter 2026 cohort begins on January 5, 2026.

 Course Structure